 Below, we dive deeper into some of the topics:

 - Policies: What are the overall security policies for the company?
-The security champions and product owners can use threat models for their application in combination with your policies to create an overall security plan for the application.
+The security champions and product owners can use threat models for their applications in combination with your policies to create an overall security plan for the application.
 They will also be used for validation once features are released.

-- Coding Guidelines: What is allowed the technologies or libraries?
+- Coding Guidelines: What is allowed in the technologies or libraries?
 How are the frameworks used securely?
-The DevOps teams then use this information to follow best practices of a secure development process.
+The DevOps teams then use this information to follow the best practices of a secure development process.
 Finally, during peer reviews, they check whether the guidelines are followed.

 - Vulnerability Scanner: Which scanners are used within the company to detect vulnerabilities early?
 Tools such as SonarQube for Static Analysis or Crashtest Security for Dynamic Analysis greatly help to identify any flaws or issues before the deployment – even in an agile environment.
 If the scanners are set up and ready to use, it is easy for the teams to get started with them, immediately get feedback, and benefit from continuous checks for insecure software.

 - Secret management: How can secrets be stored securely?
 It is always hard to store your secrets securely.
-You do not want to end up revealing secrets when they are leaked in code repositories.
-If you provide a secret management service including guidelines and documentation on how to use it, you can control the application’s secrets, rotate them in case of an incident and monitor their usage.
+You do not want to reveal secrets when they are leaked in code repositories.
+Provide a secret management service, including guidelines and documentation on how to use it.
+You can control the application’s secrets, rotate them in case of an incident and monitor their usage.
 The teams have control of which secrets they need and have an easy way to handle them.

 - Threat Intelligence: Are there any new developments regarding the threat landscape?
 Important attacks on your infrastructure?
 This is one of the main tasks that you will keep in your hands.
 Then, in case of incidents or a change in the attacks, you can take over and support the teams on topics where you are most needed.